yogeshkhetpal/UberDataAnalysis/uberAnalysis.md

     keep_md: true
 ---

-## install the required packages and load the required libraries
+## Install the required packages and load the required libraries

 ```r
 library(readr)